Biography / 01

 The roar that came down from the Andes

 NORAC X is the voice that showed up without asking permission.
 A single vocalist, faceless, no real name, no interviews.
 Emerged in Tacna in 2026 — the southern Peruvian border city where the desert kisses the cordillera and the memory of resistance never fades.
-But this isn't a project about Tacna: it's a project from Tacna for anyone who needs to hear it.
+But this isn't a project about Tacna: it's a scream that comes from there and goes wherever it's needed.

 "We didn't come to entertain.
 We came to name what the system erases."